h-yde/StoleYourCookies/README.md

 # StoleYourCookies
 This is a rather simple XSS payload generator used to steal session cookies from authenticated users.
-Currently this tool will only work on a local network for demonstration purposes.

 # Usage
 ```